frnmst/md-toc/docs/api.rst

 file. md_toc's API uses `type hints`_ instead of assertions to check input and output types.

+.. important:: If you are a developer and you need a quick way to generate
+               a TOC, the function you may want to use is `build_toc <#md_toc.build_toc>`_

 .. _type hints: https://docs.python.org/3/library/typing.html

 .. autofunction:: get_atx_heading